A/N: This is only a short sample (Prologue- chapter 2) because Collide is now Learn To Fly and is published on Amazon.

-"Dude, you were wasted."
-Harrison corrected, Blake shrugged in confession.
+"Dude, you were drunk," Harrison corrected.
+Blake shrugged in confession.

 They spent the entire flight laughing and entertaining Lenny.
 They talked easily, having no reservations about her seemingly innocent presence.
 She had built the perfect platform for her next statement.
 It was time to cast the net.

 "You guys make it sound fun but hard.
-I wish I could come along to help you out."
-Her voice was light and sweet.
+I wish I could come along to help you out," her voice light and sweet.
 This was it.

 "Dude!"
 Blake smacked him.